andresrocha03/object_detection/README.md

 # object_detection
-Create a system that based on webcam images identifies an object and turns on led lights to indicate the correct recycle bin
+Create a system that based on webcam images identifies an object and turns on led lights through arduino to indicate the correct recycle bin